Banixx For Other Pets

 “Last summer my goat decided to try and crawl under the chain link fence.
-We are not exactly sure how it happened, but somehow in her attempt to pull back (when she realized she couldn’t get under the fence) she got her ear caught in the fence.
+She sustained a deep wound.
+We are not exactly sure how it happened, but somehow in her attempt to pull back (when she realized she couldn’t get under the fence), she got her ear caught in the fence.
 She tore the skin where her ear attaches to her head.

-The wound was 3-4 inches long and deep enough for me to put the first 2 joints of my finger in it to clean it.
-We scrubbed the wound with betadine scrub to be sure it was clean and then after that we sprayed it with Banixx 2 times per day.
+My goat’s wound was 3-4 inches long and deep enough for me to put the first 2 joints of my finger in it to clean it.
+Initially, we scrubbed the wound with betadine scrub to be sure it was clean and then after that, we sprayed it with Banixx 2 times per day.

-After 1 week, it was healing wonderfully and after 2 weeks you could barely see a scar.
+After just one week, it was healing wonderfully and after 2 weeks you could barely see a scar.
 Even if you are looking for it the scar is hard to see!”

-Banixx™, as a multi-animal infection and wound treatment, helped SnowBall the Duck (an injured bird) make a complete recovery from an attack.
-Learn More about Snowball's Story
+Banixx, as a multi-animal infection and wound treatment, helped SnowBall the Duck (an injured bird) make a complete recovery from an attack.

 Deb Hart of Luna Sky Alpacas provided this feedback:”We have been using Banixx successfully on fly bites – it has been great!
 We have a yearling female who occasionally gets crusty lips from eating too much clover … after using Banixx, the mouth is clearing up, and Banixx seems to be doing the trick again!”